tav/nodelint/README.md

 npm:

-    $ npm install nodelint.js
+    $ npm install nodelint

 usage
 -----

-You can use `nodelint.js` directly if you have `node` in your $PATH:
+You can use `nodelint` directly if you have `node` in your $PATH:

-    $ ./nodelint.js path/to/your/file.js
+    $ ./nodelint path/to/your/file.js

 Or if you installed it using npm:

-    $ nodelint.js path/to/your/file.js
+    $ nodelint path/to/your/file.js

 Otherwise, you need to run it with node:

-    $ node nodelint.js path/to/your/file.js
+    $ node nodelint path/to/your/file.js

 Enjoy!